Leo Blumenreich: Life

-In 1910, he moved to London, where he ran an antiquarian bookshop at 47 Duke's Street, St James's, with the Swiss Martin Hofer (1889–?) from 1911 to 1914, specialising in Dutch and Italian primitivism, as well as drawings and decorative arts.
+In 1910, he moved to London, where he ran an antiquarian bookshop at 47 Duke's Street, St James's, with the Swiss Martin Hofer (1889–?) from 1911 to 1915, specialising in Dutch and Italian primitivism, as well as drawings and decorative arts.
 In London, he married Emmy Simon-Bermann (1871–1923) in October 1913.

 In 1915, he moved to Berlin, where he was co-owner and director of the Paul Cassirer Gallery from 1916 to 1923.
 There he took over the department of old art and developed and organised exhibitions of artists such as Max Beckmann, Oskar Kokoschka, Ernst Barlach, Martin Bloch and Edvard Munch.
 Twice he travelled to Oslo with the art historian Curt Glaser and visited Munch's studio.

 In 1923, Blumenreich acquired a plot of land in Berlin-Grunewald Wildpfad 28 and commissioned the architect Fritz Ruhemann to build a villa.
 On 24 April 1924, he married Hannah Cassirer, née Sotschek (1887–1974), the ex-wife of Alfred Cassirer and mother of his stepdaughter Eva Cassirer (1920–2009).
 In his house he decorated the walls with works from his collection of drawings, among others by masters such as Tiepolo, Rembrandt or Rubens.
-Leo Blumenreich donated many works of art to Berlin, which are now in the Kunstgewerbemuseum there, in the Bode-Museum and in the Kupferstichkabinett Berlin.
+Leo Blumenreich donated many works of art to Berlin, which are now in the Kunstgewerbemuseum there, in the Bode-Museum, in the Kupferstichkabinett Berlin, Kunsthalle Bremen and Victoria and Albert Museum, London.

 In 1924, Blumenreich went into business for himself and opened his gallery at Schöneberger Ufer 37, specialising in Dutch art and Old Master drawings and prints.
 In April 1928, he moved to Viktoriastraße (Berlin).